 Input/Ouput Function PWR Input (+) & (-) Connects primary power source (ex. external power supply) to power the device.
 Device will obtain power from this input first priority if available.
 Please make sure to power supplies are turned off before wiring in.
-Use a flat-head screw driver to push the orange notches in order release the wiring connections.
-While holding in released position, insert the wiring into the connection inputs from the external power supply and release the orange notch to lock in the wire connections.
-Please ensure that the external power supply is supplying within the range of 48VDC ~ 57VDC @ 120W or above.
-130W for max.
+Use a flat-head screw driver to loosen (counter-clockwise) or tighten (clockwise) the wiring from the external power supply.
+Please ensure that the external power supply is supplying within the range of 48VDC ~ 57VDC @ 240W or above.
+260W for max.
 PoE+ power.
 Please note power supply is sold separately (model: TI-24048) Device supports overload current protection and reverse polarity protection.
 RPS Input (+) & (-) Connects redundant power source (ex. external power supply) to power the device.
 Device will obtain power from this input secondary priority if primary power input is not available or has failed.
 Please make sure to power supplies are turned off before wiring in.
-Use a flat-head screw driver to push the orange notches in order release the wiring connections.
-While holding in released position, insert the wiring into the connection inputs from the external power supply and release the orange notch to lock in the wire connections.
-Please ensure that the external power supply is supplying within the range of 48VDC ~ 57VDC @ 120W or above.
-130W for max.
+Use a flat-head screw driver to loosen (counter-clockwise) or tighten (clockwise) the wiring from the external power supply.
+Please ensure that the external power supply is supplying within the range of 48VDC ~ 57VDC @ 240W or above.
+260W for max.
 PoE+ power.
 Please note power supply is sold separately (model: TI-24048) Device supports overload current protection and reverse polarity protection.
 ALM Output Connects external alarm and sends output signal if fault is detected based on DIP switch settings.
 Supports an output with current carrying capacity of 1A @ 24V DC.